trapexit/mergerfs/mkdocs/docs/remote_filesystems.md

 `no_root_squash` is required for the same reason mergerfs needs to run as `root`.
-Certain behaviors of mergerfs require control over the filesystem that only `root` can preform.
+Certain behaviors of mergerfs require control over the filesystem that only `root` can perform.
 If squashing is enabled, or mergerfs was running as non-root, it would be unable to perform certain function and you will receive permission errors.